 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 No, your feline friend isn't trying to sabotage your important work email.

 Cats can be mysterious creatures.
 You call their name to jump on your lap and they respond by walking in the other direction.
 They meow for food only to wander off as soon as you put it in their bowl.
 They curl up next to you for a good pet, purring with every stroke, when suddenly they decide it’s too much and run away.
+The upside of their strange behavior is that it can make for some pretty hilarious cat memes.
 This may not describe all cats, but we can probably agree that feline behavior isn’t always easy to understand.
 Especially when it comes to computers.
 Also, if you’re curious, this is why cats purr.

 So, what’s the deal?
 Why is your cat so obsessed with a non-fuzzy, hard-surfaced piece of equipment that doesn’t dispense free food, offer love in return, or is even all that cozy to lay on?

 “Many cats sit on spots such as keyboards and laptops because they are near their favorite person and can be at the center of their attention,” explains Marilyn Krieger, Certified Cat Behavior Consultant and author of Naughty No More!
 Changing Unwanted Behaviors through Positive Reinforcement.
 “Usually people reinforce the behavior by petting the cat and/or talking with him.
 Cats quickly learn that when they sit on the keyboard they get what they want—attention.”

 If your cat is becoming a real problem for you, and you find yourself locking your feline out of the room when you need to work—but dearly wish you could enjoy their affection, there are steps you can take.
 Just make sure you don’t do any of these things that your cat hates.